 - Banco International do Funchal

 - Banco Popular Portugal

 Once you have got all your administrative tasks done and opened your accounts, the likelihood is that term time is rapidly approaching, use this time wisely.
 Although your “Fresher’s Week” in Portugal is not likely to be like the ones in the UK, you may well be out enjoying the culture in cities like Lisbon, Coimbra and Porto and the temptation may well be to skip the odd welcome session.
 We strongly recommend you resist this urge.

 Your universities will have gone to quite a lot of trouble to put these sessions on for international students and they will be giving the very best advice about your new home.
 There will of course be assistance available throughout term time, but these introductory sessions will be jam packed with all the most important information, all focussed on settling you into Portuguese life.
 So take advantage!

 On a similar note, getting out and about socialising is a great idea as quickly as possible.
 You will meet like-minded students in the same position as you in no time and chatting to them in lectures and out and about at academic functions will help you to feel settled a lot more quickly.
 So, if the opportunity arises to attend a social event, then take it as it will help you to make friends a lot more rapidly.

 Check out Collegiate’s student accommodation in Portugal

 We trust that this guide to settling in when living abroad will help you to make Portugal feel like home in no time at all.
-If this is a decision you are in the process of making, why not take a look at some of the luxury student accommodation we have available in three cities across the country?
+If this is a decision you are in the process of making, why not take a look at some of the outstanding student accommodation we have available in Portugal?